-The Trust assesses each event on its merits, to determine if it is appropriate for the parklands.
+The Trust assesses each event on its merits, to determine if it is appropriate for the Park and can be accommodated in the Park's calendar of activities.
 The following steps apply:

 1. The event organiser, promoter or hirer submits the event application form to the Trust including the following information: